vwt-digital/restingest/CONTRIBUTING.md

-# Contributing to {{project}}
+# Contributing to restingest
-Thank you for contributing to {{project}}!
+Thank you for contributing to restingest!
 These guidelines might help us understand new issues and enhancements better!

 ## VWT Digital Guidelines
 Read these guidelines before creating issues or requests.